 With the canning revival in full swing, sterilized jars and water baths are covering the counters of many a kitchen.
 But if you shy away from canning or have ample freezer space to supplement the pantry, freezing produce is an excellent way to preserve the local harvest for the bleaker months.
 Although frozen vegetables have taken a bad rap in the past, I’d take frozen produce in a heartbeat over old produce, commercially canned products, or produce imported from afar.
 Nutrients aren’t lost, and if frozen properly, neither is texture nor flavor.

 - Use the freshest produce you can find, and freeze it as soon as you can – the quicker the better.
-Make sure to avoid the 12 most toxic fruits and vegetables.
+Make sure to avoid the produce ranked for highest pesticide residue.

 - Wash and dry everything thoroughly.
 Remove pits and cut into uniform sized pieces.

-- Use containers, freezer bags or a vacuum seal system—and remember to leave headroom for expansion.
+- Pick your containers – and remember to leave headroom for expansion.

-- If you are watching your use of plastic, the ever-popular Ball makes freezer safe glass jars—yay!
+- If you are watching your use of plastic, the ever-popular Ball makes freezer safe glass jars.
 Label with contents and date.